2018 Ecommerce New Year’s Resolutions for Success

 Micro-moments are going to become a more important part of personalisation in 2018.
 When customers research around a product or look for instructions, there are certain touch points they lean on, these are called “micro-moments”.
 Devised by Think with Google, micro-moments are set to be amongst the hottest trends for 2018.

-In order to fulfill customer needs, retailers will have to learn to reflexively take relevant actions based on their customers micro-moments.
+In order to fulfil customer needs, retailers will have to learn to reflexively take relevant actions based on their customers micro-moments.
 They’ll help them to accurately anticipate customers’ actions and tendencies, and meet them where they go to next.

 Emails will need to be even more personalised in order to convert.
 Setting up automated behavioral trigger emails will become widespread, even for smaller retailers – these are emails that remind your customers, for example, that they haven’t been active in a number of days, or that they were viewing a certain product and didn’t add into their shopping cart.
 Triggered emails have a 152 percent higher open rate when compared to traditional, generic emails.